 Don’t forget: with the older end of Gen Z joining the workforce, it won’t be long before they’re taking the baton themselves and showing us how it’s done.

-Doone Roisin is co-founder of Sweet P Social.
+Doone Roisin is co-founder of Sweet P Social and the Female Startup Club.